-As you chat, a transcript of the session is recorded and is sent to your e-mail address when your session is finished.
+As you chat, a transcript of the session is recorded.
+At the end of the session, you will be prompted for your email address.
+If you would like a copy of the transcript, enter your address.
 The transcript provides links to web sites and online resources viewed during the chat session.
 It serves as a reminder of how to access the online sources you viewed during the chat session.

 What kind of help is available through Chat with a Librarian?